Taxes

 Some payroll providers also charge a one-time setup fee.
 Check what this fee includes and if the setup fee will offset your internal costs, like paying someone to migrate your data.

-Using these four questions as a guide will not only take the confusion out of choosing a payroll provider, it will also help you make a decision you’ll stick with.
-That means you get to focus on all the rad parts of being a business owner AND make running payroll the least of your worries.
+Using these above four considerations as a guide will not only take the confusion out of choosing a payroll provider, it will also help you make a decision you’ll stick with, whether you’re selecting one for the first time or aren’t satisfied with your current online payroll software.

 Andi Smiles Andi is a small business financial consultant and coach who teaches business owners to take control of their finances.
 She’s helped hundreds of self-employed folx organize and understand their business finances, while also uncovering their emotional relationship with money.